 Each insight runs its filters, groupings, and breakdowns (see below for more on those) on all Signals that were received for the currently selected app in the currently selected date range.

 Signals have a type which is the name of the signal such as

 SettingsShown, a user which is a string representation of a hashed user identifier, plus a payload which consists of various metadata, such as

 platform, or custom metadata you want to deliver with each signal.

-Calculating an Insight's data will yield a number of, for lack of a better word, rows of data, with each line having a title (either a string of a date) and a result (either a string or a number).
+Calculating an Insight’s data will yield a number of, for lack of a better word, rows of data, with each line having a title (either a string or a date) and a result (either a string or a number).